Smart Pills Supplement

-Methylcobalamine participates in neurotransmitter synthesis and helps maintain the myelin sheath in order to preserve the efficacy of nerve fibres.
+Methylcobalamine participates in neurotransmitter synthesis and helps maintain the myelin sheath in order to preserve the efficacy of nerve fibers.

 Recent studies have shown its benefits in increasing alertness and preventing various neurological problems.
-It is widely recognized for optimising nervous system function and helping to reduce nervous fatigue.
+It is widely recognized for optimizing nervous system function and helping to reduce nervous fatigue.

 As the body is unable to produce methylcobalamine, it has to be obtained from the diet.
 However, since it is available in very few foods and high oxidative stress levels increase the body’s requirements for vitamin B12, nutritional supplementation is an increasingly popular option.

 Present in tea and coffee, caffeine is an alkaloid from the methylxanthine family.
-It is rapidly metabolised by the body and deployed in all tissues including in the brain.
+It is rapidly metabolized by the body and deployed in all tissues including in the brain.